 We suggest wearing layers that are easy to remove and put back on.
 If you’re planning on visiting Iceland in the summer then we encourage you to bring along a fleece or lightweight jumper, a rainproof jacket, shorts, sturdy footwear (such as hiking boots or waterproof trainers), a hat to protect from the sun as well as sunglasses.

-For visitors planning on arriving in the winter months, we recommend to wrap up as it can get uncomfortably icy.
+For visitors planning on arriving in the winter months, we recommend to wrap up as it can get uncomfortably icy and windy.
 Pack a thick jumper with a t-shirt underneath that you can wear in the car or inside shops, waterproof outdoor trousers, a waterproof and ideally windproof jacket, hiking boots or winter shoes, thick socks, a hat, a scarf, and a warm pair of gloves.

 Self-Driving around the Golden Circle